simonbaese/SqlConditionAcronyms/README.md

 ```

 # Setup
 The module can simply be installed through the Drupal interface.
+After the installation you should rebuild the cache.
 Then you should define the replacements in `src/Entity/Query/Sql/Condition.php`.
 For the prior example as follows:

 ```
 if (stripos($field, 'fa$') !== FALSE) {